building5/sails-bunyan/README.md

 # sails-bunyan

 A module replacing the Sails default logger with Bunyan.
-Support sails 0.10.x.
+Supports Sails 0.10.x.

+> For Sails 0.11.x, see [sails-hook-bunyan][].

 To use, simply inject the logger in `config/bootstrap.js`.